NBreunig3/song-alyze/README.md

     Note: Notice two commands above are the same.
 All the command does is fetch new/missing files from the online repo to our local project repo.

-// Section I: How to run
+// Section I: How to run / Requirements
+    Required Libraries:
+        1. spotipy - Installed locally to libs/
+        BELOW LIBS ARE ONLY NEEDED FOR WORDCLOUD.
+YOU DON'T NEED THESE FOR NOW (4/2/20)
+        2. matplotlib - Must install from pip
+        3. wordcloud - Must install from pip
+        4. numpy - Must install from pip

     The main method is located in src/main.py, so this is the file you should run in the terminal if you choose to run it that way.
-    NOTE: When running from the terminal vs in pycharm the import statements may or may not through errors.
-I am currently researching the issue.
-If you are using pycharm the local imports (imported files we created) should be using the "from src..." prefix.
-If you are running from the terminal then you should omit that prefix and just have "import spotify".

 // Section J: Misc / Debugging
     Getting errors about imports or libraries missing or misbehaving?
 See Section H.
 </pre>